Netflix/falcor/documentation/jsongraph.md

 add(name: String) : JSONGraphEnvelope
 ~~~

-The add method creates a new task in the "tasksById" object, and then adds a Reference to the task to the end of the "todos" Array.
+The add method creates a new task in the "todosById" object, and then adds a Reference to the task to the end of the "todos" Array.

 Let's invoke the "add" function using the abstract call operation.
 The abstract call operation accepts four parameters: